How Many Regular Helium Balloons Would It Take to Lift Someone?

 4/3 x pi x 15 x 15 x 15 = 14,137 cubic centimeters = 14 liters

 If you weigh 50 kilograms (about 110 pounds), then you weigh 50,000 grams.
 Divide your 50,000 grams by the 14 grams per balloon and you find that you need 3,571.42 balloons to lift your weight.
-You might want to add 500 more if you actually would like to rise at a reasonable rate.
-So you need roughly 4,000 balloons to lift yourself if you weigh 50 kilograms, and you can adjust that number according to your weight.
+You might want to add 500 more if you actually would like to rise at a reasonable rate, bringing the total to about 4,000 balloons for someone who weighs 50 kilograms.
+You can adjust that number according to your weight.

 Let's say that instead of going to the amusement park, you go to an army surplus store and buy one 3-meter (about 10-foot) balloon.
 It can hold: